diemenator/go-chanstreaming/pkg/chanstreaming/README.md

 also, if you go meta enough
 - a N-sized channel of 1-sized channels can represent a not initialised yet group of workers and more

-Here, we expliot the concept of typed readonly-channel as main subject of our API, thus making it possible to build very expressive dataflow sdk around it.
+Here, we expliot the concept of typed readonly-channel as main subject of our API, thus making it possible to build very expressive sdk around it.

 # The library